JoinMarket-Org/joinmarket/README.txt

-e.g. tumbler.py repeatedly takes orders on the same coins again and again in an effort to improve privacy and break the link between them, make sure to split up and combine them again in random amounts, because the income-collector will also be splitting and combining coins e.g. patient-tumbler.py which waits a while being a maker, then just starts to take orders after a time limit for people who want to mix coins but dont mind waiting until a fixed upper time limit e.g. income-collector.py which acts as a maker solely for the purpose of making money
+e.g. tumbler.py repeatedly takes orders on the same coins again and again in an effort to improve privacy and break the link between them, make sure to split up and combine them again in random amounts, because the income-collector will also be splitting and combining coins random intervals between blocks included might be worth it too, since income-collector.py will appear to have coins which dont get mixed again for a while e.g. patient-tumbler.py which waits a while being a maker, then just starts to take orders after a time limit for people who want to mix coins but dont mind waiting until a fixed upper time limit e.g. income-collector.py which acts as a maker solely for the purpose of making money